Irin-Thomas/Marketing-Campaign-Customer-Analysis/README.md

 # 🧠 Marketing Campaign Customer Affinity Analysis

-This repository contains the complete coursework project for **CC7182: Programming for Analytics (Spring 2024–2025)**.
 The project focuses on analyzing a retail marketing campaign dataset to predict high-value customers (`AFFINITY_CARD = 1`) using structured data processing, statistical analysis, and machine learning.

-📅 **Submission Date**: 9th May 2025
-👤 **Student Name**: *Irin Thomas*
-🏫 **Institution**: London Metropolitan University

 ---